rfo909/CFT/doc/Doc.md

 As was illustrated above, in the case of Dir.runDetach(), we can create a function that opens the current savefile in an editor.
 This of course requires a current savefile, which is created by colon command save.
-The savefile internal function returns a File object for the savefile, which we use to create full path argument to notepad.
+The Sys.savefile() function returns a File object for the savefile, or null if no savefile exists.

-Since this is functionality is used frequently, there exists a global shortcut that does this.
+Since this is functionality is used very frequently, there exists a global shortcut that does this.

 ```
-$ :save Test
 $ @e
 ```
 ## Auto reload